-If possible, take a couple of minutes in the venue before anyone arrives, close your eyes, and listen.
-Evaluate all the sounds you pick up during this time and try and eliminate those that can be removed.
+If possible, take a couple of minutes in the venue before anyone arrives.
+Close your eyes and listen.
+Evaluate all the sounds you pick up during this time and try and eliminate those you can.

-If outside the room seems to be particularly noisy, with people talking loudly as they pass, ask if they can keep the noise levels down for the duration of the recording.
+As people talking outside to keep noise levels down for the duration of the recording.

-Test all the chairs that will be used.
-If you find a particularly noisy chair, see if it can be changed.
-If not, ask the person sitting in that chair to refrain from too much movement.
+Test chairs.
+Change particularly noisy chairs, if possible.
+If not, ask the participant using that chair to refrain from too much movement.

-Where nothing can be done about the noise levels, ask the speakers to talk louder than normal, and ensure those voice levels are kept up throughout the entire recording session.
+Where you can’t change noise levels, ask the participants to speak louder than normal.
+Ask participants to keep the voice levels up during the entire session.

-The most critical part of your recording is the way the speakers talk during the recording.
-If too much of what a speaker is saying is not heard, we can lose the entire context of what is being said.
-This causes problems not only for that particular section but also throughout the rest of the audio as we may miss something important.
+The most crucial part of your recording is the way the participants speak during the recording.
+If we are unable to hear too much, we can lose the entire context of the subject.
+This may cause problems throughout the audio as we may miss something important.